Pictured: Kenyan village to receive GiveDirectly’s guaranteed basic income Source: Nichole Sibecki for NPR

 Research from Canada’s Mowat Centre also shows that providing money with no strings attached can help support social entrepreneurs that may be experiencing financial hardship to get their ventures off the ground.
 For example, one Kenyan family that is a beneficiary of GiveDirectly’s donation, is focused on investing in an entrepreneurial venture to grow a forest of eucalyptus trees and sell the fuel from the plants.
 Profits from the family’s venture would be used to fund high school tuition for four children as an investment in breaking the intergenerational cycle of poverty.

 In contrast to GiveDirectly’s aid model, Zambia’s government is choosing to filter who receives aid and under what conditions.
 Originally, a government program gave families in a rural west Zambian village 164, 628.31 Zambian Kwacha, or 18 US dollars, every other month for the past five years.
 The program proved to be successful: families used this additional support to invest in creating multiple business ventures to multiply their capital.
+To help aid these business ventures, the usage of related software can make this a lot easier, and with advancements in technology, businesses are able to conduct remotely accessing Sage software services so they are always on point with what they require.
 The government has therefore decided to scale up the program to increase the population receiving this cash aid.
 Simultaneously, the government has decided to limit the cash transfer to exclude people such as those who initially received the money in the pilot program: two-parent households, people who are employed, and people who are able-bodied.
 Instead, Zambia will provide aid only to single-parent households, people with disabilities, seniors, and people who are unable to work.
 This limitation on providing aid based on who is deemed eligible is what GiveDirectly is challenging.

 GiveDirectly’s guaranteed income in Kenya is increasing access for all with the goal of improving health outcomes and building towards financial security.
 It can be particularly valuable for people with disabilities who often experience job discrimination and barriers to financial self-sufficiency.
 For them, this monthly influx of cash provides a foundation for independence.
 People with disabilities often struggle to afford medication and rely on financial support from other family members to sustain themselves.
 This additional monthly income will help to mitigate the costs of medication and basic necessities for everyone.